jerdog/auth0-blog/_posts/2018-09-07-persisting-data-at-auth0.markdown

 - 2 Replicas on the failover region, hidden
 - 1 Arbiter on the failover region, stopped

-(The "main" and "failover" regions are explained in more details on [this blog post](https://auth0.com/blog/auth0-architecture-running-in-multiple-cloud-providers-and-regions/)).
+(The "main" and "failover" regions are explained in more details on our [Running In Multiple Cloud Providers And Regions post](https://auth0.com/blog/auth0-architecture-running-in-multiple-cloud-providers-and-regions/)).

 Except for the arbiter on the failover region, all nodes are always connected to the replica set.
 We have a primary and replica that account for all queries under normal operations, and the nodes for failover regions just for disaster recovery.

-We use MongoDB Enterprise for all our cloud deployments: this helps us because of the additional metrics and also because of the excellent support we get from MongoDB.
+We use [MongoDB Enterprise](https://www.mongodb.com/products/mongodb-enterprise-advanced) for all our cloud deployments: this helps us because of the additional metrics and also because of the excellent support we get from MongoDB.

 The most challenging side of using MongoDB has been performance testing new queries: since we have multiple environments and regions with a wildly different amount of data, sometimes MongoDB might simply decide to _not_ use an index for some reason.
-We rely on `$hint` for specific queries, but for most of the critical path, we try to ensure we have enough perf-testing coverage.
+We [rely on `$hint` for specific queries](https://docs.mongodb.com/manual/reference/operator/meta/hint/), but for most of the critical path, we try to ensure we have enough perf-testing coverage.

-Since the conception of Auth0, MongoDB has been an essential piece of our infrastructure, and it should continue to be a massive part of our stack for a long time; it allowed us to iterate fast, grow to more than 1.5 billion authentication operations per month - and more.
+Since the conception of Auth0, MongoDB has been an essential piece of our infrastructure, and it should continue to be a massive part of our stack for a long time; it allowed us to iterate fast, grow to more than 1.5 billion authentication operations per month &mdash; and more.

 ## Elasticsearch